 The ability to measure changes in the metabolite composition of complex samples under various perturbation conditions is crucial to many areas of medicine and the life sciences, across both academia and industry.
 Changes in the metabolome are often more closely linked to phenotypic changes than those in the transcriptome and proteome [REF to Rainer paper].
 The goal of a typical untargeted metabolomics study is to investigate the links between phenotypic traits and variation in the underlying biochemistry.
 For example, a successful experiment might result in a list of differentially expressed metabolites or a list of pathways enriched with differentially expressed metabolites.
 The standard paradigm for analysing metabolomics data relies on the ability to identify the metabolites that have been measured.
 The identification step represents a severe bottleneck in the metabolomics analysis pipeline — only analysing molecules that can be identified results in vast quantities of useful data being discarded, low coverage of the underlying biochemical processes and ultimately hindering the extraction of biological understanding from these datasets.
 For example….
 There is a need for advanced computational approaches that can better make use of this data.
 This proposal addresses this shortcoming through the development of a suite of computational tools inspired by text-mining algorithms that bypass the identification bottleneck by performing analysis in fragment space.
 As such, this proposal falls within the BBSRC responsive mode priority area ‘Data driven Biology’.

 LC-MS data.
 Liquid-Chromatography coupled to Mass Spectrometry (LC-MS) is one of the most widely used experimental platforms for high throughput metabolomics.
-The separation phase (liquid chromatography; LC) prior to mass spectrometry (MS) allows complex samples to be analysed as it simultaneously separates moleculesmetabolites with very similar masses and overcomes the problem of ion suppression by reducing the number of molecules competing for charge in any given MS scan.
+The separation phase (liquid chromatography; LC) prior to mass spectrometry (MS) allows complex samples to be analysed as it simultaneously separates metabolites with very similar masses and overcomes the problem of ion suppression by reducing the number of molecules competing for charge in any given MS scan.
 Each ion measured is characterised by its mass per charge (m/z), its chromatographic retention time (RT) and its intensity (abundance) that might change across different samples.
 Identification or annotation (see [] for the more precise definitions of these terms as used by the metabolomics community) of molecules from these measured ions is very challenging and, in some cases, impossible.
 Firstly, there will be many more ions than measurable molecules due to contaminant molecules and the fact that each metabolite can potentially result in the formation of many ions (different adducts, isotopes, in-source fragmentation etc).
 Secondly, although the mass resolution of modern MS is incredibly high, mass is not sufficient to reliably identify many molecules (due to isobaric molecules, having nearly identical masses, and isomers, having the same elemental formulas and thus the same masses).
 RT offers an extra dimension that can aid in annotation but is notoriously variable and hard to predict.
-For these reasons, gas-type fragmentation experiments (used widely in proteomic MS) are isbecoming increasingly popular in metabolomics.
+For these reasons, gas-type fragmentation experiments (used widely in proteomic MS) are becoming increasingly popular in metabolomics.